ZebraDevs/Zebra-Scanner-SDK-iOS-SPM/README.md

 # Zebra-Scanner-SDK-iOS-SPM

-Zebra Scanner SDK iOS is a binary framework packaged as an XCFramework bundle, which can be integrated into your Swift or Objective-C projects using SPM, aka Swift Package Manager.<br>
+Zebra Scanner SDK iOS is a binary framework packaged as an XCFramework bundle, which can be integrated into a Swift or an Objective-C project using SPM, aka Swift Package Manager.<br>
 This repo contains a Package.swift file, which uses a binaryTarget for ZebraScannerSDK.xcframework (files are hosted in GitHub Release page).

 ## Zebra Scanner SDK for iOS